mehulagg/gitlab/doc/development/documentation/feature_flags.md

 ### Features disabled by default

-For features disabled by default, **do not** document them if they:
+For features disabled by default, add or improve the docs with every change in line with the [definition of done](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#definition-of-done).

-- Cannot be used due to security concerns; or
-- Would leave data in a corrupt state; or
-- Result in no usable change.

-**Do** add (or merge) the docs as soon as the feature can be used and is safe for testing by end-users.

-For feature flags disabled by default, if they can be used by end users:
+Include details of the feature flag in the documentation:

 - Say that it's disabled by default.
 - Say whether it's enabled on GitLab.com.